firefart/rt-docker/Readme.md

 The following configuration files need to be present before starting:

-- RT_SiteConfig.pm : RTs main configuration file.
-This needs to be present in the root of the dir
+- `RT_SiteConfig.pm` : RTs main configuration file.
+This needs to be present in the root of the dir.
+See `RT_SiteConfig.pm.example` for an example configration and the needed paths and settings for this configuration.
-- ./msmtp/msmtp.conf : config for mstmp (outgoing email).
+- `./msmtp/msmtp.conf` : config for mstmp (outgoing email).
 See msmtp.conf for an example.
 Be sure to set the logfile to `/dev/stderr` so these logs are viewable via `docker logs`
-- ./nginx/certs/pub.pem : Public TLS certficate for nginx
+- `./nginx/certs/pub.pem` : Public TLS certficate for nginx
-- ./nginx/certs/priv.pem : Private key for nginx' TLS certficate
+- `./nginx/certs/priv.pem` : Private key for nginx' TLS certficate
-- crontab : Crontab file that will be run as the RT user.
+- `crontab` : Crontab file that will be run as the RT user.
 See contab.example for an example

 ## Development